tpvidigal/faulty_modeling/README.txt

-Model of Fault-Tolerant Control System for Control Surfaces of Aircrafts
+Fault-Tolerant Control System Modeling in SystemC
+Case of Study: Pitch of Aircraft

 # General informations ########################################################